 In this case, you may choose to go with moonshine still which will fit on a table.
 It’s easy to use and a good place for a beginner to start.

 If you’re considering learning how to make your own beverages, you might be intimidated by some elaborate still plans.

-Well, this plan is one which is beginner-friendly.
+Well, this plan is one that is beginner-friendly.
 The design is simple.
 There’s a pan at the top, a collector in the middle, and a bottom section for the mash.
-It’s an easy set-up which appears to be user-friendly.
+It’s an easy set-up that appears to be user-friendly.

 Something Different: The Solar Still

 Some people own a still for making their own distilled water.
 If this is why you’d like to have a still, this is a great option for you.

 However, if you’d like to focus on making your still more self-sufficient, a solar option could be a nice option.
 This walks you through everything you need to know to create the perfect solar still.

 I promised delicious recipes to accompany the moonshine still plans.
 This is one of those recipes.
 If you’re someone who prefers a fruitier flavor in their moonshine, this could be for you.